-Mastic Gum Capsules Australia - 100% Natural product Contains no fillers or additives.
+Mastic Gum Capsules 100 or powder 100g Australia - 100% Natural product Contains no fillers or additives.
 Assists with gut-related issues and gastrointestinal problems.
-You can purchase powder form from our herb shop.

 Pistacia lentiscus var. chia, an evergreen shrub growing up to 4 m tall and cultivated for its aromatic resin, mainly grown on the Greek island of Chios.
 I am so excited about the gut health benefits of this amazing powder.